Battlefield: Location

 The locations of ancient battles can be apocryphal.
 In England, this information has been more reliably recorded since the time of the Norman conquest.
 Battles are usually named after some feature of the battlefield geography, such as the name of a town, forest or river, commonly prefixed "Battle of...", but the name may poorly reflect the actual location of the event.
 Where documentary sources describe a battle, "whether such references are contemporary or reliable needs to be assessed with care".
-Locating battlefields is important in attempts to recreate the events of battles:
+Locating battlefields is important in attempts to recreate the events of the battles:

+Some maps may indicate battlefield sites with a crossed-sword signifier (⚔).

 Battlefield preservation

 Many battlefields from specific historic battles are preserved as historic landmarks.

 A battlefield is typically the location of large numbers of deaths.
 Given the intensity of combat, it may not be possible to easily retrieve bodies from the battlefield leading to the observation that "[a] battlefield is a graveyard without the gravestones".

-Ammunition remains and war material are still found today on battlefields and front lines from World War I and II.
+Ammunition remains and war material are still found today on battlefields and front lines from World War I and World War II.
 In particular, the battlefields and positions in the Alps from World War I, which were often exposed, were only partially cleared and fatal accidents continue to happen because mountaineers and climbers collect ammunition.